econnet/econ/plan.rst

 An employee is compensated via `wages`_ determined by the separate `labor market`_ instead of according to the profit in the product market.

-- Price of labor (wage) does not reflect profit.
+- Price of labor (wage) does not reflect value of labor (profit).

 Without a say in the company via ownership, wages can basically only be influenced via `strikes`_.
 The owner has more possibilities in an `imperfect competition`_, the simplest being to `increase the price`_, which has the extra profit, that the ensuing `inflation`_ is not immediately reflected in the `wages`_.

-`Employment`_ is a cooperation with only a few winners and many losers.

 - Employees cannot `maximize profit`_, while the company can.
-- Employees create the company profit, but an owner might still think, he pays the wages.
+- Employees create the company profit, but an owner might still think, s/he pays the wages.
 - Employees create the company's links to the economy, but lose them all at once when leaving.
 - Employees cannot decide for themselves, even if they know better.
 - Employees cannot organize their environment according to their needs,